-Thinking strategically in your outlook is a rare skill amongst business owners and managers as most people are focused on the daily operations and dealing with customer issues to be able to sit back and think about the future.
-And before they know it another year has past and little real progress has been made.
+Thinking strategically in your outlook is a rare skill amongst business owners and managers.
+Most people are focused on daily operations and dealing with customer issues to be able to sit back and think about the future.
+And before they know it another year has passed and they've made little real progress.

-Perhaps at the heart of every successful business is a real marketing person who actually understands that customers pay the bills and grow the business.
-Completely and utterly running your business for your customers needs is where successful businesses come from.
-Anyone can run a business during boom times but it's those businesses that thrive during a recession are the ones that clearly understand what their customers want and provide products and services exactly matching those needs.
+Perhaps at the heart of every successful business is a real marketing person who understands that customers pay the bills and grow the business.
+Completely and utterly running your business for your customers' needs is where successful entrepreneurs develop.

-Marketing is a key skill to have and buy delivering what people want to buy is an obvious requirement to running a business but not many people truly understand how to market a business correctly.
+Marketing is a fundamental skill to have and by delivering what people want to buy is an obvious requirement for running a business.
+However, not many people truly understand how to market a business correctly.
 Marketing led organisations always buck the trend and tend to produce more revenues and profits than their competitors.

-There are many excellent introduction to marketing books that are worth a read or training courses run by the Institute of Marketing.
+There are many excellent introductions to marketing books that are worth a read or training courses run by the Institute of Marketing.

 Sales and Customer Relationships

-Selling is almost an art form and everyone has probably sold something in their lives already.
-Whether you have an interview for a job (where you have to sell yourself) or you have sold a house in the past you may already have the basis skills required.
+Selling is almost an art form, and everyone has probably sold something in their lives already.
+Whether you have an interview for a job (where you have to sell yourself), or you've sold a house in the past, you may already have the basic skills required.

-The skills required in sales are really to understand the selling process - from initial contact to completing the sale.
-It's worth having a look around at successful websites to see how the selling process is undertaken and that many sites fail because they simply don't "ask for the order" - Good sales people rarely leave a meeting without an order or at least a commitment and just dropping a few leaflets off at a prospect client will not get you that sale.
+The negotiation skills required in sales are really to understand the selling process; from initial contact to completing the transaction.
+It's worth having a look at successful websites to see how the selling process works.
+Many sites fail because they forget to "ask for the order".
+Good salespeople rarely leave a meeting without an order or at least a commitment to continue negotiations.
+Just dropping a few leaflets off at a prospective client without any follow-up activity will not get you that sale.

 The sales process has six basic steps as follows:

-As mentioned above the objection handling and closing the sale are probably the most important areas but those that people without a sales background have difficulty with.
+As mentioned above, objection handling and closing the sale are probably the most important areas to perfect.
+These are the most difficult areas to overcome for those people without a sales background.

-Written communications are written in advertising messages and it's best to employ a good copywriter rather than try and do this in-house.
-Many people believe they are copywriters but this is rarely the case.
-Using the right words can boost response rates by 2 or 3 times and copy skills are critical for improved call to action responses.
+You can find great examples of written communications in advertising messages and magazine headlines.
+If this is new to you, it's best to employ a good copywriter rather than try and do this in-house.
+Many people believe they are great copywriters, but this is rarely the case.
+Using the right words can boost response rates by 2 or 3 times and copy skills are critical for an improved call to action response.

-Whether you are in a meeting or meet someone at a networking event, how you come across will decide how the other person acts upon what you are saying.
-You'll need to not only be confident but show you have knowledge of your subject matter.
-Not everyone will need real public speaking skills but remember that if you need to present to a wider audience they want to learn from you - it's unlikely you'll get banter from those listening to you or heckled and if you know your subject matter why should you?.
+How you present yourself dictates how the other person acts upon what you're saying.
+You'll need not only to be confident but show you know your subject matter.
+Not everyone needs real public speaking skills, but remember that if you need to present to a broader audience, they want to learn from you.
+It's unlikely you'll get banter from those listening to you or heckled and if you know your subject matter, why should you?